TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.dbforpostgresqlservers/orcaspostgresqlscaledown-fairfax.md

       }
     }
   },
-  "displayLabel": "Decrease the PostgreSQL server vCores", "additionalColumns": [],
+  "displayLabel": "Right-size underutilized PostgreSQL server", "additionalColumns": [],
   "tip": "You can improve the overall resource spend for your Azure Database for PostgreSQL by scaling down the compute resources by half."
 }